← Back to Blog

 Table of Contents

-Reddit is a different category of platform entirely.
-It is an interest-graph network where communities self-moderate with extreme prejudice against anything that feels promotional.
+Reddit is an interest-graph network where communities self-moderate with extreme prejudice against anything that feels promotional.
 The same audience that will passionately recommend your product in a comment thread will brigade your post into oblivion if they detect you're using them as a marketing channel.

 The brands that win on Reddit in 2026 understand one fundamental principle: value must precede promotion, always.
 This guide explains the strategies, tools, and measurement frameworks that make Reddit marketing work — and introduces the upvote-driven approach that our Reddit upvote service makes possible for brands that want to accelerate results without compromising authenticity.